A NOVEL ANTIMICROBIAL PLATFORM

 Differentiation over existing/competitive approaches and the supporting data

-- Our compounds have a different mode of action from traditional antibiotics as they stimulate production of antimicrobial peptides which then kill the bacteria.
+- Broad spectrum therapy with a different mode of action from traditional antibiotics - immunomodulation that induces production of antimicrobial peptides which then kill the bacteria.

-- Since the production of multiple antimicrobial factors is induced, the bacteria are unlikely to become resistant.
+- Pathogens are unlikely to become resistant, as production of multiple antimicrobial factors is induced.
 This is in contrast to traditional antibiotics, which act directly on the microbes, thus quickly selecting for resistant strains.